Revisions seek to bring Japan's archaic sex crime laws into modern era | The Japan Times

 At present, children forced to perform oral sex, for example, are not recognized as victims of rape but of indecent assault, even though they have been physically “invaded,” Nakano said.

-A minimum prison term for indecent assault is six months, compared with three years for rape.
+The minimum prison term for indecent assault is six months, compared with three years for rape.

 The expanded definition of rape would also bring Japan a step closer to global standards, said Yukiko Tsunoda, a lawyer well versed in sex offense cases.

-In the United States, Michigan redefined rape to include acts other than vaginal penetration by a penis back in 1974, prompting other states to follow suit.
+In the United States, Michigan redefined rape to include acts other than vaginal penetration back in 1974, prompting other states there to follow suit.

 The new definition, therefore, signals a break from the male-chauvinist mindset that pervaded much of Japanese society in the Meiji Era (1868-1912), Tsunoda said.

-The current law’s focus on vaginal sex, she said, suggests legislators back then placed the biggest emphasis on protecting the chastity of women, rather than their dignity or human rights.
+The current law’s focus on vaginal sex, she said, suggests legislators back then placed the biggest emphasis on protecting the chastity of women, rather than on their dignity or human rights.

 Why is the prerequisite of victims needing to press charges to be abolished?

-Traditionally, these crimes have been prosecutable only upon a complaint by victims.
+Traditionally, sex crimes have been able to be prosecuted only upon a complaint by victims.

-But experts say this causes tremendous psychological burden on victims, who are pressed to decide whether to seek criminal punishment for their offenders while they still remain traumatized by the assault.
+But experts say this causes tremendous psychological burden on victims, who are pressed to decide whether to seek criminal punishment for their offenders while they are still traumatized by the assault.

 Experts have also pointed out that the current system has significantly lowered the chances of perpetrators of incest being prosecuted, leaving many offenders of child molestation unpunished.

-“When a child is molested by their parent, it’s usually adults around them who lodge a complaint.
-But would a mother, for example, want to file a criminal complaint against her own husband?
-It’s very difficult,” Nakano said.
+“When a child is molested by their parent, it’s usually adults around them who lodge a complaint,” Nakano said.

+“But would a mother, for example, want to file a criminal complaint against her own husband?
+It’s very difficult.”

 How would other revisions affect underage victims?

 Under the current law, rape and indecent assault do not constitute crimes unless it is established that offenders resorted to “violence and intimidation” to silence resistance by the victims.

 The rationale behind this is that without such a struggle, there is still a possibility the act could be considered consensual.

-Critics, however, have long decried this as out of touch with reality, claiming in many cases offenders can overpower victims without, for example, beating or threatening to kill them.
-This is particularly so when attackers hold some positional power over victims, as in parents over children, teachers over students and superiors over subordinates.
+Critics, however, have long decried this as being out of touch with reality, claiming in many cases offenders can overpower victims without, for example, beating or threatening to kill them.

+This is particularly so when attackers hold some position of power over victims, including parents over children, teachers over students and superiors over subordinates.

-To resolve the matter, the revised bill establishes a new penalty against “guardians” who have exploited their psychological control over children under the age of 18, holding them criminally liable even if there is no evidence that they coerced them into sex.
+To resolve the matter, the revised bill establishes a new penalty against “guardians” who have exploited their psychological control over a child under the age of 18.

+It holds them criminally liable even if there is no evidence that they coerced a victim into sex.

 Is everybody happy with the changes?

-While hailing the planned legal revision as a huge step forward, experts say there is still room for improvement.
+While hailing the planned legal revision as progress, experts say there is still room for improvement.

 Lawyer Tsunoda, for one, said that although she welcomed the new crackdown on crimes committed by guardians, the legislation’s current definition is too narrow.

-According to the Justice Ministry, guardians are essentially parents who live with the child, or the victim, meaning a child’s relatives or schoolteachers, for example, would remain unaffected.
+According to the Justice Ministry, guardians are essentially parents who live with the child, or in this case the victim, meaning a child’s relatives or schoolteachers, for example, would not fall under the definition as outlined in the amendments.

 Nakano of Shiawase Namida, meanwhile, said her group will continue to campaign for a complete abolition of the clause that requires that offenders would have had to resort to “violence and intimidation” during the assault for the act to be considered a crime, which she claims has kept many rape victims from seeking justice.